the-vampiire/apollo-error-converter/README.md

 - default: `false`

 # ErrorMap
-The ErrorMap is a registry for handling mapped Errors.
+The ErrorMap is a registry for mapping Errors that should receive custom handling.
 It can be passed as a single object or an Array of individual ErrorMaps which are automatically merged (see [Options](#Options) for details).

 The structure of the ErrorMap is simple yet portable and extendable for reuse in other projects.
 It associates an original Error to a [MapItem](#MapItem) configuration by the Error's `name` property.